Onufriivka: Ukrainian War of Independence (1917-1921)

 As a result of the revolutionary events of 1917, Onufriivka was left without an owner.
 In February 1919, the Bolsheviks captured Onufriivka.
 Mikhail Tolstoy (Jr.) was deprived of the title of count, his estate in Onufriivka was looted by the poor peasants.
 In addition, Tolstoy was almost shot by Chekists from the Oleksandria uezd Cheka, his life was saved by Onufriivka peasants.
 In 1919 Mikhail Tolstoy and his mother Yelena Grigoryevna emigrated to Switzerland.

 At the end of August 1920 the Bolsheviks were driven out of the village during a raid by the Steppe Division under the command of S. Klepach (Ataman Paliy).
 Bolshevik reports of the time reported:"The village of Onufriivka was occupied by bandits, part of the militsiya was captured, part of it retreated.
 According to unverified information, there are up to 2 thousand bandits in the designated area.
 In the Pavlysh and Likarivka areas, gangs numbering 1,000 people are operating.
 23 volost and 132 rural Kombeds (poor peasants committees) were organized around the uezd, 22 instructors worked.
 Now the organized work has stopped due to banditry..."

 Interbellum

 Well-known Ukrainian teacher Vasyl Sukhomlynsky after graduating from September 1939 to June 1941 worked as a teacher of Ukrainian language and literature at Onufriivka Secondary School.

 After WWII

 In 1968, Onufriivka received an urban-type settlement status.

 Until 18 July 2020, Onufriivka served as the administrative center of Onufriivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four.
 The area of Onufriivka Raion was merged into Oleksandriia Raion.
+On 26 January 2024, a new law entered into force which abolished this status, and Onufriivka became a rural settlement.

+A literary style called Svetopys (Ukrainian: Світопись), originated in Onufriivka, has been described by its creator as "a way of writing that listens before it speaks".

 Infrastructure

 Onufriivka Equestrian Plant

-On the territory of the former estate of Counts Tolstoy, the Onufriivka Equestrian Plant № 175 is located - a regular participant of the All-Ukrainian and international equestrian sports competitions.
-Its pupils - horses of purebred English riding - are the Olympic champions, winners of large and small derbies, winners of competitions at the Rostov and Odesa racetracks.
+On the territory of the former estate of Counts Tolstoy, the Onufriivka Equestrian Plant № 175 is located — a regular participant of the All-Ukrainian and international equestrian sports competitions.
+Its pupils—horses of purebred English riding—are the Olympic champions, winners of large and small derbies, winners of competitions at the Rostov and Odesa racetracks.